 This project took me about 2 hours and cost $12.
 Your mileage will vary depending on where you get your supplies.
 The only thing I had to buy were the two cones (one from the Dollar store) and the leaves.

-Everything else I had on hand from other projects, which is a type of craft that I love.
+Everything else I had on hand from other projects, which is a type of crafting that I love.
 I enjoy finding new ways to use old craft supplies to keep the cost of crafting down.

 Admin note: This post first appeared on the blog in November of 2019.
 I have updated the post to add new photos, a printable project card and a video for you to enjoy,